darecoder-git/Book.shh/README.md

 # Bookshelf

+##
-Welcome to the Online Bookstore repository!
+Welcome to the Bookshelf repository!
 This project is an online marketplace for books, built using React, MongoDB, and Node.js.

 The repository includes the code for the front-end and back-end of the site, as well as a powerful search engine and advanced CRUD (Create, Read, Update, Delete) operations for managing the catalog and user accounts.